BRCA Testing: What You Need to Know

 The two genes indicate different levels of risk that patients have in developing breast, ovarian, pancreatic, or prostate cancer.

-For BRCA2, the investigators found that if the mutation altered the length of the protein derived from this gene there was a higher risk of developing ovarian cancer than if it the mutation did not alter the length of the protein derived from BRCA2.
+Investigators also found that if the mutation altered the length of the protein derived from the BRCA2 gene, there was a higher risk of developing ovarian cancer and other gynecologic cancers.

-Should you get a mastectomy if you have a BRCA mutation?
+Should you have a mastectomy if you have a BRCA mutation?

 People who test positive for an inherited BRCA mutation may decide to take steps to reduce the chance that they’ll develop a new breast cancer, often by undergoing a bilateral (or double) mastectomy.
+This is a very personal decision.
 Some people may choose to have additional screening rather than a mastectomy.

 What percent of BRCA tests are positive?